damianhakert/damianhakert.github.io/source/_posts/2015-02-22-gitlab-7-8-released.markdown

 author: Job van der Voort
 ---

-M M MONSTER RELEASE

-GitLab is open source software to collaborate on code.
+This is an exciting day.
+Today we release GitLab 7.8, the biggest release of GitLab ever.
+This release alone logged 70 lines (CE+EE) in our [changelog](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/CHANGELOG)!
-Today we announce the release of a new version of GitLab Community Edition (CE) and GitLab Enterprise Edition (EE), with new features, usability and performance improvements, and bug fixes.
+We're very proud to show you the new features and improvements of GitLab Community Edition (CE) and GitLab Enterprise Edition.

-The biggest new features in Community Edition are ***MAIN_CE_FEATURES***.
-In addition to the updates from Community Edition, GitLab Enterprise Edition has gained ***MAIN_EE_FEATURES***.
+GitLab Community edition brings among others, a GitLab.com importer, new files in an empty repository, never-lost comments and group mentions.
+GitLab Enterprise Edition adds to this the GitLab Annex feature to manage your large files with GitLab, improved JIRA integration and a GitHub Enterprise integration.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is Hannes Rosenögger.
 Hannes took merge requests, fixed them up and contributed them to GitLab.
 This is a great way to contribute and we're excited for him to join the core team.
-Thanks Hannes Rosenögger!
+Thanks Hannes!

 <!--more-->